kubeshark/docs/src/pages/en/integration_credentials.md

 **kubeshark** keeps data secure by working on-prem and exporting data only to customer-provided systems using customer-provided credentials.

-To harness the full potential of the integrations supported by **Kubeshark**, the following credentials are nessasery.
+Some integrations requires credentials and require obtaining its credentials prior to using it.

 ##  Influx DB

-InfluxDB is a highly popular time series database used by many to store metrics.
-InfluXDB can easily be configured to be used as a data source in applications such as Grafana.
-If you don't have an InfluxDB instance, it takes only a few minutes to launch a local instance or sign up to a hosted InfluxDB instance.
+[InfluxDB](https://en.wikipedia.org/wiki/InfluxDB) is a highly popular [time series database](https://en.wikipedia.org/wiki/Time_series_database) that is used to store metrics.
+InfluXDB can easily be configured to be used as a data source in applications such as [Grafana](https://grafana.com/).
+If you don't have access to an InfluxDB instance, you can follow the instructions in the [InfluxDB and Grafana](/en/integrations_influxdb#practical-example) section to get one.

 The following credentials are necessary:
 - InfluxDB URL